Roeperni/bomarkdown/README.md

 # BoMarkdown README

-BoMarkdown is an extension that generetates a SVG representaion of a Bill of material (like a tree) from a textual description.
+BoMarkdown is an extension that generetates a SVG representation of a Bill of material (like a tree) from a textual description.
 It is inspired by other text to graph tools like plantuml or mermaid.js

 ````text
 ```bomarkdown:Images/FolderExample